Transfer students and adult learners must complete all components of Orientation.

-Advising and registration takes place in tandem with your Orientation.
-Once you have registered for Orientation, you will receive more details on how to schedule a virtual advising appointment and the course registration process.
-Advising and registration varies by your student type (first-year or transfer) and your academic college/unit.
-Expan the options for more details based on your student type and the semester you are enrolling.
+Advising and registration takes place in tandem with your Orientation session.
+Advising and registration vary by your student type (first-year or transfer) and your academic college/unit.

-VCU determines your entry-level math, chemistry and foreign language courses based on your academic background.
-You’ll discuss placement with your academic advisor during your orientation advising session.
-Most first-year students are required to complete the Math placement, and may also need to complete others based on your major.
-Transfer stuents are encouraged to complete the math placement.
+VCU determines your entry-level math, chemistry and foreign language courses based on your academic background and course placement test scores.
+All first-year students are required to complete math placement, and may also need to complete others based on their major.
+Transfer students are encouraged to complete math placement if they will not be transferring to a college-level algebra class or higher.
 Review the information below for more details.

-The chemistry placement test is an online test used to place students into an appropriate general chemistry course based on their background knowledge.
+The Chemistry Placement Test is an online test used to place students into an appropriate general chemistry course based on their background knowledge.
 All students, current or incoming, planning on registering for General Chemistry I (CHEM 101) are required to take the test.
-This includes first-year and transfer students who have taken AP Chemistry.
-The Chemistry Placement Test is a prerequisite for CHEM 101.
+This includes students who have taken AP Chemistry.

 Those earning a passing score on the test will be eligible to register for CHEM 101.
 Those not earning a passing score have two options:

-- enroll in CHEM 100 – Introductory Chemistry and earn a B or better, or
+- Enroll in CHEM 100 – Introductory Chemistry and earn a B or better

-- complete the ALEKS online unit.
-(Additional information is available by exploring the ALEKS Frequently Asked Questions.)
-After successfully completing one of these options students are eligible to register for CHEM 101.
+After successfully completing one of these options, students are eligible to register for CHEM 101.

 If you took AP or IB classes and you are advised for classes before your scores are available, your advisor will ask for an estimate of your scores.
 If your estimate is incorrect, your classes will be adjusted once scores are available.
 Generally, VCU requires scores of 3 or higher to receive AP credit, and a score of 4 to 6 to receive IB credit.